alanszlosek/voxeling/README.markdown

 Inspired by voxel-engine, this is a multiplayer sandbox (like Minecraft creation mode) implemented in pure WebGL with very few dependencies.

-More info: http://voxeling.tumblr.com/
+Demo (Google Chrome only): http://voxeling.greaterscope.com More info: http://voxeling.tumblr.com/

-Of course, this is still a work in progress.
-Soon I hope to host a demo for anyone to try.
+Of course, this is still very much a work in progress.

 Textures provided by https://github.com/deathcap/ProgrammerArt and https://github.com/phionabrie